adityakamath1997/SpeakerLens-AI-Powered-Transcript-Analysis/README.md

    **Note**: A sample meeting audio file with multiple speakers is included in the `samples` folder for testing.
 You can:
    - Use this sample file to quickly test the app's features
-   - Or upload any MP3 file of your choice (recommended length: 2-15 minutes)
+   - Or upload any MP3 file of your choice (recommended length: 2-15 minutes, but feel free to exceed this!
+The app has been tested for meetings up to 3 hours in length!)

-   **Processing Time**: Depending on the audio length, initial processing may take 1-3 minutes.
+   **Processing Time**: Depending on the audio length, initial processing may take 1-3 minutes. (or longer, if you've chosen a longer recording)

 ## 📁 Directory Structure